People Explain How They Outsmarted Someone To Teach Them A Lesson

 At the end of the Summer, he left and went back home the day before I got back into town.
 When I got back, everything looked ok and I was going to mail him his deposit back.

 Within a day or 2, I went into my closet to take out my VHS tapes that I stored there for the Summer, and I was going to watch one of them with a friend.
+It was a drum instructional video made by the drummer of the Red Hot Chili Peppers.

-When I popped it into the VCR, one of my other videos came on instead.
 I popped the video out, and it had the correct title that was stickered on the tape, so it threw me off for a minute.
 Did somebody tape over my video?
 Then I looked at the title tag stickered onto the tape, and it was on a little crooked.
+Then I went into my box, and sure enough, the case of the movie that came on instead of my drum video was empty.

 It turned out that he was a big Red Hot Chili Peppers fan, and he stole my drum video, but took the tag off it and put it on another VHS tape of mine, and put it in the drum video case.
 He was probably thinking that by the time I noticed, he’d be long gone.